bricker0/choropleth_map/README.md

 Search the complete list, including metadata.
 When you have decided on a dataset (make sure it is normalized – a rate or  % of the population or % of total landmass for example) to map Download the official data here https://unstats.un.org/sdgs/indicators/database/

 These data will need to be joined to a shape file .shp file names "world.shp" that is provided for you here.
+You will need to <a href="https://github.com/bricker0/choropleth_map/blob/master/data/world.zip">download the zipped file</a> - not the shp file alone!
 Shp files can be opened in QGIS –shape files are commonly zipped files that contain several files that need to remain in the same directory as they contain attribute information, metadata or databases.
 In this case the shape file provices the political boundaries of the countries.

 Note: When you download data here from UN STATS– sometimes you will also get the regional data – these will need to be deleted later.
 The shapefile I provide for you does not include regional political boundaries so these rows will cause problems during the join process.
 For example, SDG indicator 1.1.1 "Southern Africa" and several other regions are included.
-For this exercise we only want country names and ISO3 codes (not all indicators have this).
+For this exercise we only want country names and ISO3 codes (ISO3 is a uniform 3 letter code for each country - not all indicators have this).
 The region rows need to be deleted.
 The shapefile I provide you with here does not have any region names to join these regions to in QGIS which will cause trouble later.
 In this dataset, each year has a different row instead of columns with different years.
 After I deleted the regions, I orgnaized all the data by date and deleted the dates I don't want.
 For my example I will be comparing poverty rate and deaths from traffic in the year 2000 and 2016.

 You may also download indicator data <a href="https://unstats-undesa.opendata.arcgis.com/">here since it is already in the shp format</a>, and if you download data here you will not need to clean your data in Excel.
 Some (but not all) of the indicators can be downloaded here as Shapefiles.
 Note - the lat long values are country centroids, no political boundaries can be downloaded from this source.
 You will still need to join this file to the file I provide you here.
 The United Nations does not share political boundary data as political boundaries are a very sensitive subject.
 The data shared in this tutorial does not reflect the UN opinion on any boundary disputes.
 Point data look like this. (see new project icon circled in red).
 ![Image of New QGIS document](https://github.com/bricker0/choropleth_map/blob/master/images/point.png)